I am a Millennial. I eat avocado. I read Shantaram whilst on my Gap Year. I drink coffee like it is a life-giving elixir.

 My phone is almost always with me.
 You get the picture.

-It isn’t easy to break old habits (enter shameless plug for the next ‘3 Simple Things’ blog on habit making).
-With a little persistence, you will find doing these 3 things creates not only a neurotransmitted sense of self-gratification but start saving time and the minutes in your day will turn into useful hours.
-It isn’t magic, and it is no secret but if I was going to recommend a cheat I would tell you to download Audacity Tasks and let yourself be guided to a time rich life!
+It isn’t easy to break old habits (enter shameless plug for the next ‘Three Simple Things’ blog).
+With a little persistence, you will find doing these 3 simple habits creates not only a neurotransmitted sense of self-gratification but start saving time and the minutes in your day will turn into useful hours.
+It isn’t magic, and it is no secret but if I was going to recommend a cheat I would tell you to download Audacity and let yourself be guided to a time rich life!